roberts-sandbox/test-realist/_posts/2012-01-23-hateoas-a-follow-up-to-rest-for-r33lz.md

 ---
 layout: post
-title:  "HATEOAS: A Follow-Up to Rest for R33lZ for BORAX"
+title:  "HATEOAS: A Follow-Up Discussion About Rest"
 tags:   architecture

 synopsis: In which I take my friend's advice to engage in more pedagogy about REST, and the New Web programming style BORAX.